Neo23x0/exotron/README.md

 This is what happens in the current PoC like version:

 1. Activates all event types in the local audit policy of the Windows system
-2. Installs Sysmon (yeah!)
+2. Clears the current eventlog entries in Security, Applicaion, System
-3. Clears the current eventlog entries in Security, Applicaion, System, Sysmon
+3. Installs Sysmon (yeah!)
 4. Runs samples in a `.\samples` sub directory (of the SFX)
 5. Exports the Eventlog and Sysmon entries as CSV to files on disk (which can then be downloaded as "dropped files")